 In September 2105 an overhaul of 80151 commenced with one of the first tasks being the removal of the driving wheels for re-tyring.

 By early 2017 work on the overhaul had progressed to the state that the frames were ready for re-wheeling following the fitting of a new frame stretcher.

 By September 2017 the locomotive had been re-wheeled with brake, lubrication and injector pipework being fitted.
-The earlier hope was to have 80151 operational in 2017 but this is now forecast to be in 2018.
+The earlier hope was to have 80151 operational in 2017 but this was later revised to 2018.

 |Home Base||Current Status||Owner|

 |80151 at Brighton – September 1962|

 |80151 at Redhill – May 1967|